davezig/Google-Keepy/README.md

 - Different color custom backgrounds for tasks
 - Light and Dark Mode
 - Pin Lists to the "top" of the list

+## Steps for setting up database:

+1. Create a user using the same credentials in the .env file with the ability to create databases. `psql -c "CREATE USER <username> PASSWORD '<password>' CREATEDB"`
+2. `npx dotenv sequelize db:create`
+3. `npx dotenv sequelize db:migrate`
+4. `npx dotenv sequelize db:seed:all`